 MASEN agreed to the upgrading and construction of a new road, to ensure that access by pastoralists and villagers across the plateau is maintained.
 The new road will allow the connection, in all weather, between the village of Tasselmant and the town of Ouazazate.
 The road connects to the main road that runs outside the south border of the site and then turns northward toward the village, parallel to the east border of the site.
-The construction works were completed during the construction of NOORo 1 SCP.
+The construction works were completed during the construction of Noor 1 SCP.

 The project will seek to employ local workers, as was brought up during the public consultation process, where these are willing and available, and where appropriate will offer training to enhance the development of skills within the local workforce.
 A Recruitment Policy will be incorporated into the EPC's Construction Environmental and Social Management Plan (CESMP), which will set out the proposed measures to maximise the benefits to the local population and economy.
 The number of local population employed by the project and the training provided to the workforce will be monitored.
-The employment of women and vulnerable groups will be specifically targeted and monitored.